CRH

 - Bipolar disorder / manic-depressive disorder

-In our view, this follows from the fact that bipolar depression, like atypical depression, is characterized by a flattened endocrine stress response. - Postpartum depression3
+In our opinion, this results from the fact that bipolar depression, like atypical depression, is characterized by a flattened endocrine stress response. - Postpartum depression3

 - Fibromyalgia3